 A prospective study was performed to assess diagnostic accuracy for subjects in both serum and lithium-heparin plasma sample types.
 Specimens were collected at 29 emergency departments across the United States, from subjects presenting with symptoms consistent with acute coronary syndrome (ACS).

-All subject diagnoses were adjudicated by panels of certified cardiologists and emergency physicians according to the Third Universal Definition Of Myocardial Infarction - consensus guideline9 endorsed by the European Society of Cardiology (ESC), the American College of Cardiology Foundation (ACCF), the American Heart Association (AHA), and the World Heart Federation (WHF).
+All subject diagnoses were adjudicated by panels of certified cardiologists and emergency physicians according to the Third Universal Definition Of Myocardial Infarction - consensus guideline endorsed by the European Society of Cardiology (ESC), the American College of Cardiology Foundation (ACCF), the American Heart Association (AHA), and the World Heart Federation (WHF).
 The observed AMI prevalence in this study was 13%.

-The results from the study are presented using serial time intervals analyzed according to:

-- the time from baseline blood draw - the time of presentation to the emergency department
+The results from the study are presented using serial time intervals analyzed according to the time of presentation to the emergency department.